 Home Energy Audit to Celebrate Earth Day

-Monday, April 22nd is Earth Day 2019, which has been celebrated around the world each year since 1970.
+Earth Day has been celebrated around the world each year since 1970.
 Hundreds of events will be taking place across the United States in honor of this annual reminder of the importance of caring for our environment.
-This year, April 22nd falls on a weekday, so maybe you’ll be at work and you won’t have the chance to participate in a service event on that exact day.
-But you can still take part in the environmentally-minded spirit of the day by finding creative ways to impact the planet’s health.
+Take part in the environmentally-minded spirit of the day by finding creative ways to impact the planet’s health.
 One great way to lessen your impact on the environment, not to mention reduce the amount you spend on your utility bills, is to conduct a home energy audit to celebrate Earth Day.
 Maybe you’ve never heard of this process or you’d like to learn more about what it entails, so here’s a quick look at the advantages of home energy audits for your budget and the environment.

 Quite simply, an energy audit of your property is an inspection of every aspect of your home’s consumption of utilities like electricity, gas and water.
 You already know that the more of these you use, the more you’re spending each month – but also the more energy you’re wasting which could be conserved and therefore wouldn’t have as great of an impact on the environment.
 You can conduct the home energy audit yourself if you’re willing to climb into every nook and cranny of your home and inspect every square foot of your exterior.
 Or, you can hire a professional service provider to make this assessment for you.
 Remember, the bill up front for the contractor could pay for itself if he or she finds a problem that you didn’t notice on your own because you didn’t have a trained eye or the best equipment for the job.